Exocortex/dotnet-clara/README.md

 ## Command line overview

-Congifguration commands are available from the command line runner.
+Configuration commands are available from the command line runner.
 ```bash
 $ dotnet-clara help
 $ dotnet-clara scenes --get 7a5f12ca-6773-4409-9696-7a65d22520e0